dumeriz/block-parser/README.md

+**Note**
+If all you want is a snapshot of utxo balances for a certain blockheight, consider switching to the snapshot-without-db branch.

 # Blockparser

 This is a tool to read the blockfiles from Zenon Network's *legacy* blockchain.
 In its current iteration, it is mainly used to generate a snapshot of the UTXO set at any given blockheight.